awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-text-classification-multilabel.md

 ## Create a Multi\-Label Text Classification Labeling Job \(API\)<a name="sms-creating-multilabel-text-classification-api"></a>

-To create a multi\-label text classification labeling job, use the Amazon SageMaker API operation `CreateLabelingJob`\.
+To create a multi\-label text classification labeling job, use the SageMaker API operation `CreateLabelingJob`\.
 This API defines this operation for all AWS SDKs\.
 To see a list of language\-specific SDKs supported for this operation, review the **See Also** section of [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html)\.

 Follow the instructions on [Create a Labeling Job \(API\)](sms-create-labeling-job-api.md) and do the following while you configure your request:
 + Pre\-annotation Lambda functions for this task type end with `PRE-TextMultiClassMultiLabel`\.
 To find the pre\-annotation Lambda ARN for your Region, see [PreHumanTaskLambdaArn](https://docs.aws.amazon.com/sagemaker/latest/dg/API_HumanTaskConfig.html#SageMaker-Type-HumanTaskConfig-PreHumanTaskLambdaArn) \.